Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable2.md

 ## Practice Committing Changes(P)

 After your Raspberry Pi is fully setup along with your github account.
 You can now use git to save changes on the pi to github or save changes on github to the pi.
 This is very useful when coding in groups.

-## Datasheet Quiz (P)

-There is a quiz on ELC that will assess your ability to read and interpret datasheets.
-Please review the lecture slides and posted resources in order to prepare.

 ## Create User Manual and Technical Document